Working Alone Supervison

 If a worker fails to check-in at the appointed time, an immediate contact attempt is made, which, if unsuccessful, results in in an emergency being declared, and a Lone Worker alarm generated.

-If an alarm is issued, the Control Center will immediately contact a list of designated emergency responders.
+If an alarm is issued, the Operations Center will immediately contact a list of designated emergency responders.
 This process will continue until an appropriate qualified individual has been located.
 Prior to being dispatched, the emergency responder is provided with a variety of system generated information to assist in locating and assisting the missing worker.

 Customized Emergency Response Protocols